 A cubic Bézier curve is formed by two endpoints and two control points.
 For easing functions, the endpoints are usually (other choices are possible but not really useful).
 The control points determine the curve's tangents and curvatures at their respective endpoints.

-If any of the X values are outside the range (which is disallowed in CSS Easing Functions Level 1), the resulting cubic Bézier easing function may be multi-valued:
+If any of the X values fall outside the range (which is disallowed in CSS Easing Functions Level 1), the resulting cubic Bézier easing function may be multi-valued: